skull4L/College-notes/Biology/(8) The control of gene expression/Gene expression.md

 - Oestrogen can switch on a gene and therefore start transcription.
 It does this by combining with a receptor site on the transcriptional factor.
 This activates the DNA binding site by causing it to change shape.

 ###### Describe how oestrogen stimulates the expression of a gene:
-Oestrogen diffuses through the phospholipid part of the cell surface membrane into the cytoplasm of a cell.
-It binds with a site on the receptor part of a transcriptional factor.
-Oestrogen changes the shape of the DNA binding site on the transcription factor so that it can now bond with DNA.
-The transcriptional factor now enters the nucleus through a nuclear pore and binds with the DNA. stimulating transcription of the gene that makes up that portion of DNA.
-So it stimulates gene expression.
+- Oestrogen diffuses through the phospholipid part of the cell surface membrane into the cytoplasm of a cell (it is lipid soluble).
+- It binds with a site on the receptor part of a transcriptional factor.
+- Oestrogen changes the shape of the DNA binding site on the transcription factor so that it can now bond with DNA.
+- The transcriptional factor now enters the nucleus through a nuclear pore and binds with the specific DNA base sequence which is known as the promoter region.
+- This stimulates RNA polymerase and transcription of the gene that makes up that portion of DNA begins.
+- The gene is now expressed